overture-stack/.github/.github/ISSUE_TEMPLATE/Feature_Requests.md

 ---
-name: Feature Requests
+name:  Requests
-about: Suggest a feature request for Overture
+about: Overture Request
 ---

-### Is your feature request related to a problem?
-Please describe.
+## Summary of request
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Please summarize clearly and concisely what you would like.

-### Describe the solution you'd like
+## Details
-A clear and concise description of what you want to happen.
+Provide any details you wish to include with your request (optional)

-### Describe alternatives you've considered
+## Desired solution
-A clear and concise description of any alternative solutions or features you've considered.
+Please describe what the solution looks like to you (optional)

-### Additional context
+## Additional context
-Add any other context or screenshots about the feature request here.
+Include any relevant context or screenshots regarding your request here.